 Dog ownership is a great joy, but it comes with responsibilities and sadly every year the PC hears of tragic cases that result when those responsibilities are not taken seriously.
-The article below from Villagetweet.co.uk summarises all the key aspects of this, but we would particularly highlight:
+Below is excellent advice from the Kennel Club to ensure you are a responsible dog owner.

 - Keep your dog on a lead around livestock and during birds’ ground nesting season (1 March – 31 July).
 Sheep in particular get very stressed by strange dogs, especially around lambing time, and it is a criminal offence to allow your dog to ‘worry’ (i.e. chase or attack) livestock.
 This does not have to involve actual physical harm.
 Farmers are allowed to shoot dogs worrying their animals.